 The following are the different sources that Swiggy makes money from:-

 Swiggy typically charges a 15% – 25% commission on the order bill amount received by the restaurant.
-This commission is charged on the full bill amount which is inclusive of the Goods and Service Tax charged over and above the menu price.
+This commission is charged on the full bill amount, including the Goods and Service Tax charged over and above the menu price.

 Swiggy continuously tries to get restaurants on board to be available on Swiggy exclusively.
 On this account, certain benefits are given to restaurants, like greater visibility and sometimes a drop in the commission of about 2% – 3%.
 But since the resulting benefit is far more than the drop in revenue, Swiggy does this aggressively.

-The percentage of the commission depends on various factors like the frequency of orders received, location of the restaurant, dependency of the restaurant on Swiggy, percentage charged by competitors, penetration to a new city etc.
+The percentage of the commission depends on various factors like the frequency of orders received, location of the restaurant, dependency of the restaurant on Swiggy, the percentage charged by competitors, penetration to a new city etc.

-Swiggy does not have a minimum order requirement for delivery which means that Swiggy often receives orders amounting to less than Rs 100.
+Swiggy does not have a minimum order requirement for delivery, so Swiggy often receives orders amounting to less than Rs 100.
 This increases the logistics cost per order.

-So, after Swiggy got a strong hold of the market, it started charging delivery charges to low order amounts (depending and varying upon city to city).
+So, after Swiggy got a stronghold of the market, it started charging delivery charges to low order amounts (depending on and varying from city to city).
 Delivery charges are typically around Rs 20 for orders less than Rs 250.
 Swiggy sometimes also charges a surge in delivery prices in times of high demand, rains, special occasions and midnight delivery in select markets.

-This additionally helps in pushing customers in ordering above the threshold to avoid paying delivery charges.
+This additionally helps in pushing customers to order above the threshold to avoid paying delivery charges.